rupakg/sls-meetup-alexa-skill/README.md

 $ sls alexa delete --id <skill_id>
 ```

-and, you can also cleanup the Lambda function deployment frm AWS, by:
+and, you can also cleanup the Lambda function deploys to AWS, by:

 ```
 $ sls remove